-Annex 7.1. paragraph 4th in the report on the use of the survey results, it is written: "Training was conducted in a journal club format ", confirming that the training was conducted, at the level of the documents, it was indicated in the" Staff Development Measure Document " too, however, during interviews, it seems that staff have not had information about it, they did not cited it during the interview, only the PBL training was mentioned.
-In the Paragraph 14 of the same document reads: "Trainings were conducted for teachers involved in the pre-clinical clinical skills course."
+Annex 7.1. paragraph 4th is the report on the use of the survey results, it is written: "Training was conducted in a journal club format", confirming that the training was conducted at the level of the documents, it was indicated in the "Staff Development Measure Document" too, however, during the interview, it seems staff that have not had information about it, only PBL training was cited.
+Paragraph 14 of the same document reads: "Trainings were conducted for teachers involved in the pre-clinical clinical skills course."
 This training was not described in the Staff Development Measure Document, nor was it voiced during the interview.
 The reports of the Quality Assurance Service do not include the analysis of the satisfaction of the academic and invited staff, while in Annex 68 (survey forms) there is a form of the survey of the satisfaction of the academic staff (template), but no report confirming the survey or analysis of the results.